dsoellinger/IBCC-Lecture-Notes/4_MRI.md

 ### How to measure spin

 Spin typically comes in multiples of 1/2 and can be positive or negative.
-For example, $H_1$ has a spin of 1/2.
+For example, $^1 H$ has a spin of 1/2.
 This because of the fact that, for instance, protons consist of three quarks (2x up-quark, 1x down-quark).
 The spins of each quark sum of to 1/2.

 Particles with a spin of q=1/2 have **(2q+1)** energy sublevels.